mrtstr/obsidian/mathematics/stochastics/time series/GARCH model.md

 START
 Basic
 [[GARCH model]]
-- concept
+- when does a [[stationary process|stationary]] solution exist
-- definition + assumptions
+- does there always exists a solution and is it unique?

 Back:
 ### GARCH model
 - the concept behind the [[GARCH model]] is to use a [[autoregressive moving average (ARMA) model]] to model the [[volatility]]